 What you didn’t know about Andorra:

-Luxembourg is bordered by Belgium, Germany, and France.
+Belgium, Germany, and France border Luxembourg.
 It’s not just one of the smallest countries in Europe, it’s also one of the richest ones.
 There are hiking trails, wineries as well as a castle you can explore.